manjot4/NIPS-Reproducibility-Challenge/README.md

 •In the loss folder, there are custom loss functiondilate lossand it’s backpropagation implementation.
 •alphatestandgammatestfolders contain our experiments on parameterαandγ, and all the files can be executed on Jupyter notebook.
-•datafolder includes all the data loaders which would be used when testingon different dataset.1 •difftestfolder  has  12  Jupyter  notebooks  which  consists  of  4  differentdataset runing on 3 models.•runoncnnlstmmodel.py,runonfcnnmodel.pyandrunonseq2seqmodel.pyare three python files that could be directly run on +Pycharm.
+•datafolder includes all the data loaders which would be used when testingon different dataset.1 •difftestfolder  has  12  Jupyter  notebooks  which  consists  of  4  differentdataset runing on 3 models.•runoncnnlstmmodel.py,runonfcnnmodel.pyandrunonseq2seqmodel.pyare three python files that could be directly run on Pycharm.
 These ex-periments are only used synthetic data.
-If you want to try on differentdataset, you need to download +other dataset and put data into correspond-ing dataloader
+If you want to try on differentdataset, you need to download other dataset and put data into correspond-ing dataloader

+##MaHua是什么?